rcelha/rio-rs/README.md

 ## Running Server

-To run your application you need to spin up your servers, the `Silos`
+To run your application you need to spin up your servers, the `Server`

 ```rust
 use rio_rs::prelude::*;